AustralianAntarcticDivision/rbgm/README.md

 rbgm - R tools for Box Geometry model files
 -------------------------------------------

 `rbgm` allows reading of geometry from BGM files, either in raw coordinate form or as Spatial objects.

-Rbgm aims to make all of the following straightforward:
+The aim is to make all of the following straightforward:

 -   read of the BGM format, maintaining all topology and attributes
 -   use of the BGM specification for visualization and data extraction